ct96b/StelarCartography/docs/galactic_grid_reference.md

 - Use 3-digit coordinates for system-level navigation
 - Use 4-digit coordinates for precise system locations
 - Use 5-digit coordinates for exact positions
+- Use decimal places for sub-parsec precision when needed

 ### Coordinate Conversion
 To convert from astronomical coordinates (RA, Dec, Distance) to GGRS: